aviate-labs/node-metrics/prometheus-config.md

 sudo netplan apply
 ```

 Following these steps, you will have a fully functioning Prometheus setup to monitor node metrics efficiently.
+You can now procede to [alertmanager-matrix-config.md](./alertmanager-matrix-config.md) to setup Alertmanager and receive alerts using the public node metrics.